ManuelCruz21/Python-Bank-Project/readme.md

 ### 3. Configure Environment Variables
 To run the project locally, you need to set up your local environment variables.
-Create a file named `.env` in the root folder of your project (this file is ignored by Git for security reasons) and add your database configuration.
+Create a file named ".env" in the root folder of your project (this file is ignored by Git for security reasons) and add your database configuration.
 We used Supabase for this:

 SECRET_KEY=your_local_secure_session_key